Faris Ramli: Perlis

 After speculations of a move to Perak, in January 2019, Faris signed a contract with newly promoted Malaysia Premier League club, Perlis.
 He was also linked up again with former PKNS teammates Safee Sali as well as Khyril Muhymeen, whom joined the club in December 2018.
 However, after revelation of Perlis financial difficulties and subsequent exclusion from the Malaysian league, Faris opted to terminate his contract in January 2019.

 Hougang United

-After Faris terminated his contract with Perlis, he returned to Singapore and sign with Singapore Premier League side, Hougang United on 7 February 2019.
+After Faris terminated his contract with Perlis, he returned to Singapore and signed with Singapore Premier League side, Hougang United on 7 February 2019.
 He made his debut in the opening match and scored his first goal in penalty against Tampines Rovers in a 5–1 defeat on 21 April 2019.

 Faris was consistent in the year and was the top local-born goal scorer in the 2019 Singapore Premier League season, winning the Player of the Year award.